 The philosophy that educational excellence is achieved by offering multiple paths to understanding is vividly illustrated by the talk by L. Todd Rose called The Myth of Average.

 To make the learning of History and Social Studies accessible for all, educators have increasingly built upon the research program of CAST, the organization that first articulated and developed the framework of Universal Design for Learning (UDL).
-Primary sources—including from the Library of Congress—offer distinctive, powerful tools to expand choices and means of access that support and mesh well with UDL principles.
+Primary sources—including from the Library of Congress—offer distinctive, powerful, flexible tools to expand choices and means of access that support and mesh well with UDL principles.

-Universal Design for Learning (UDL) philosophy draws upon brain-based research on learning to encourage educators to provide multiple means of engagement, representation, action and expression for all students.
+UDL draws upon brain-based research on learning to encourage educators to provide multiple means of engagement, representation, expression and action for all students.
 (A good place to start is CAST’s detailed graphic explaining the three principles: UDL Guidelines.)

 Minarik & Lintner, p.
 45. Adapted from Glenna Gustafson and Tamara Wallace, “Radford University Lesson Planning Template with UDL,” 2010.

 Emerging America courses employ a lesson plan design tool (see box) from Darren Minarik and Timothy Lintner’s excellent book, Social Studies and Exceptional Learners, published by the National Council for the Social Studies.
 (2016).
 Their checklist incorporates all three elements of UDL with a fourth element, “Cultural Considerations.”
 Find many examples of accessible lesson plans with the checklist fully fleshed out in our library of Teaching Resources.